Tyre Pressure Monitoring Systems

 • It can be slow to react.

-• Indirect TPMS doesn’t notify if all 4 tyres are underinflated
+• Indirect TPMS doesn’t notify the driver if all four tyres are underinflated

 Cons: